-Chinese people’s favorable views of inequality are also reflected in their perceived trend of inequality.
-The majority of respondents believe income inequality in China has reduced or stayed the same in the past 5 years.
+Chinese people’s views of domestic inequality are also reflected in their perceptions of inequality’s trajectory The majority of respondents believe income inequality in China has reduced or stayed the same in the past 5 years.
 They also believe the income gap will continue to decrease in the upcoming 5 years.
 In contrast, about half people think income inequality in the US has worsened and will continue to deteriorate.
+This optimism may be critical to understanding the broader picture of satisfaction with many aspects of the regime’s economic governance.